 Typically, the practice of chemistry in industry deals with the synthesis, analysis and control of the many materials used in our technological society.
 Depending on which degree is obtained (BA or BS), students can continue on through graduate school or pursue career paths in teaching, research, manufacturing or other avenues of industry.

-Students must take 120 hours to graduate: 42 hours from the University’s core curriculum, specific hours in the major (57 for BS, 56 for BA), plus elective requirements, where students can tailor their learning experience more closely to their interests.
+Students must take 120 hours to graduate: 42 hours from the University’s core curriculum, 60 hours in the major, plus elective requirements, where students can tailor their learning experience more closely to their interests.

 High school students need an interest in science and aptitude for biology, chemistry and mathematics.
 A background in these classes will help ensure success at the undergraduate level.